csiu/coursework-stat545/homework/hw02-gapminder-rmd.md

 Here we see that as gdp per capita goes up, so does life expectancy.
 On the other hand, when the population size changes, life expectancy (as well as gdp per capita) does not change.

 ### A closer look at countries in Americas through time
+_Note: I focus on this subset because this is the continent I -- someone of Generation Me Me Me -- live on._

 ```r
 data_americas <- with(data,